 #2 The French Explorers at Starved Rock

 The French were the first Europeans to visit Illinois Country.
-Explorers Marquette and Jolliet traversed the area via the Illinois River in 1673.
+Father Jacques Marquette and French explorer Louis Jolliet traversed the area via the Illinois River Valley in 1673.
 The Illinois River was the French traders’ main trade route until the region became part of the British Empire a century later.

 Rene-Robert Cavelier and Sieur de la Salle arrived at Starved Rock in 1680.
-The French soon built Fort St Louis on the summit of Starved Rock, which served as headquarters for the French-Indian trade and as a diplomatic center.
+The French soon built Fort St. Louis on the summit of Starved Rock, which served as headquarters for the French-Indian trade and as a diplomatic center until the early 1700s.
 No evidence remains of the French fort on the summit today.